Tesco: Tesco Express

-Tesco Express shops are neighbourhood convenience shops averaging 2200 sqft, stocking mainly food with an emphasis on higher-margin products such as sweets, crisps, chocolate, biscuits, fizzy drinks, and processed food (due to small shop size, and the necessity to maximise revenue per square foot) alongside everyday essentials.
+Tesco Express shops are neighbourhood convenience shops averaging 2200 sqft, stocking mainly food with an emphasis on higher-margin products such as sweets, crisps, chocolate, biscuits, fizzy drinks, and processed food, alongside everyday essentials.
+This is due to small shop size, and the necessity to maximise revenue per square foot.

 They are located in busy city-centre districts, small shopping precincts in residential areas, small towns, and villages, and on Esso petrol station forecourts.
-In 2010 it became known that Tesco was operating Express pricing, charging more in its Express branches than in its other stores.
+In 2010, it became known that Tesco was operating Express pricing, charging more in its Express branches than in its other stores.
 A spokesperson said that this was "because of the difference in costs of running the smaller shops".

 Fuel stations

 Tesco first started selling petrol in 1974.
-Tesco sells 95, 97, and 99 RON (a fuel developed by Greenergy of which Tesco is a shareholder) petrol from forecourts at most Superstore and Extra locations.
+Tesco sells 95, 97, and 99 RON petrol, a fuel developed by Greenergy of which Tesco is a shareholder, from forecourts at most Superstore and Extra locations.
 Tesco recently diversified into biofuels, offering petrol-bioethanol and diesel-biodiesel blends instead of pure petrol and diesel at its petrol stations, and now offering Greenergy 100% biodiesel at many shops in the southeast of the United Kingdom.

 In 1998, Tesco and Esso (part of ExxonMobil) formed a business alliance that included several petrol filling stations on lease from Esso, with Tesco operating the attached shops under its Express format.
-In turn, Esso operates the forecourts and sells fuel via the Tesco shop.
+Esso operates the forecourts and sells fuel via the Tesco shop.
 As of 2013, there were 200 joint Tesco Express/Esso sites in the UK.

 Online

 In the United Kingdom Tesco operates a home shopping service through the Tesco.com website.
 In May 1984, in Gateshead, England, Mrs. Jane Snowball used a piece of computer technology called "Videotex" on her television to purchase groceries from her local Tesco shop in the world's first recorded online shopping transaction from the home.
 As of November 2006, Tesco was the only food retailer to make online shopping profitable.

-Since 2006 Tesco has operated a number of dark stores dedicated to the fulfilment of online orders of groceries.
+In January 2023, Tesco opened its sixth Urban Fulfilment Centre (UFC) at Bar Hill Extra in Cambridgeshire.
+UFCs are attached to large stores and serve as dedicated picking hubs for home delivery and click and collect orders.